SRI-CSL/arsenal-base/regexp/README.md

 - the underlying Arsenal base grammar and pretty-printer, found in `../ocaml-grammars/arsenal_lib`;
 - an NL to CST (natural language to syntax tree) engine that reads and runs any trained model, found in `../seq2seq`.

+## Prerequisites/changes to get the transformers-based nl2cst component running
+- Get the trained model archive file (from...?) and extract into `./models/transformers/`.
+This should create a new subfolder `06-07-2022` with the trained model. `docker-compose.yml` is set up to use that model.
+- Building the dockerized reformulator (cf. `generate-reformulate/docker/README.md` for more details):
+  1. in `generate-reformulate/docker/builder`: run `./build.sh`
+  2. in `generate-reformulate/docker/reformulator`: run `./build.sh`
+- After this, the other docker images can be build and started as described below.

 ## Building the Docker Images